-Before you skip straight to the instructions, do you have a first-gen Fire TV Stick?
-If you do, you will find a smaller selection as some apps aren't compatible with the older hardware.
+If you have a first-generation Fire TV Stick you will find a smaller selection as some apps aren't compatible with the older hardware.
 You can easily tell if you have an original Fire Stick by its remote control:

 Can I use a free VPN?